 Time in nature and just being in greener spaces has been shown to be beneficial to the mind and health.
 Delighting in the protection of a tree shelter, after a long day hunting food, can be a very good feeling of appreciative thought.
 When FEELING those 'better thoughts' your brain responds accordingly, affecting the physiology in your body.

 Resourcefulness is a word we have become unfamiliar with.
 There are so many things that we are now 'not allowed' to do because we don't have the mandatory training, with certificate or pay the fees to the mandatory body annually, which we 'must have' to be given permission to live.
 When you are living back in nature the only 'certificates' are a pat on your own back that you have found something to eat and drink, have kept warm or cool and found or created a shelter to rest in for today.
-The interesting thing, is that by practising resourcefulness, it can often help when returning back into modern society.
-You don't need to stress as much as previously because you know now that you can survive without all the possessions.
-Your perception of what stresses you can alter, simply because it is now perceived as less of a threat.
+Interestingly, by practising resourcefulness, it can often help when returning back into modern society.
+You don't need to stress as much now because your brain can accept that you can survive without all the possessions, people and tasks of the modern life.
+Your perception of what stresses you can alter, simply because the modern day stresses is now perceived as less of a threat.
 You are now FREE from this type of FEAR thinking.

 I know for myself that making more choices to be more self sufficient has improved my experience of life.
 For me, being self employed is a big part of creating self sufficiency too, which is why I have chosen to affiliate with Six Figure Mentors (SFM )and learn the ropes of having an internet business.
 This is simply so I can then spend more of my time outdoors!
 Click here if you want to know more about SFM.
 Now off to look for some sticks for a shelter....